Skip to main content

 The bottom line

 Wegovy (semaglutide) and phentermine (Adipex-P) are both beneficial weight-loss medications.
 Wegovy may lead to more weight loss than phentermine, and it’s a better choice for long-term weight management.
-It’s also approved for cardiovascular risk reduction for certain adults.
-But it’s an injectable medication that may not be preferred for some people.
-Phentermine is a more convenient oral option, but it’s only meant for short-term use.
+Wegovy is also approved to reduce cardiovascular risks (as injections or tablets) and to treat MASH (as injections only) in certain adults.
+Phentermine is a convenient oral option, but it’s only meant for short-term use.
 Your healthcare professional can help you choose the safest, best option for you.

 why trust our exports reliability shield